lstamaria/lstamaria.github.io/_posts/2019-06-20-prediction.md

 - $\hat{f}$ is an estimate of $f$.
 Often treated as a *black box*.
 - $X$ is a set of predictors

-Equation  \ref{eq:prediction} shows the elements of performing a prediction.
+Equation  \ref{eq_prediction} shows the elements of performing a prediction.

 ## Reference